rroellig/flowcase-external-IdP/README.md

 - Docker and Docker Compose installed on your machine
 - A user with sudo/root access or a user in the `docker` group
 - Basic knowledge of container management
+- ACME Server (for automatic SSL certificates in Option 1)
+- Knowledge about certificate management with Traefik reverse proxy (for Option 1)

 ## Setup Instructions